7 Minute Read

 Why should I tithe?

-The tithe was not instituted for God’s benefit, because He already has everything He needs.
+The tithe was not put into place for God’s benefit—He already has everything He needs.
 He doesn’t need our money!
 (And "our" money is already His anyway.)

 Tithing was created for our benefit.
 It teaches us how to keep God first in our lives and how to live unselfishly.
 Unselfish people make better spouses, friends, relatives, employees and employers.
-They usually have better finances.
+And they usually have better finances.
 God is trying to teach us how to prosper over time.

 Remember, no one has ever become poor by giving.
 But what about those times when you’re wondering if your situation is the exception?

-- Want to know if it’s okay to pause tithing during tough financial times?
+- Is it okay to pause my tithing during tough financial times?

-- Want to know if it’s okay to claim a tax deduction for your tithe?
+- Is it okay to claim a tax deduction for your tithe?

-- Are wondering about increasing giving when you start making more money?
+- Do you increase giving when you start making more money?

-1. Is it okay to pause tithing in tough financial times?
+1. Is it okay to pause my tithing during tough financial times?

 The Bible doesn’t mention anything about "pausing" tithing.
-Nor does it say we will go to hell if we don’t tithe.
+And it doesn’t say we’ll go to hell if we don’t tithe.

 But get this: Many people have observed that after they stopped tithing, their finances seemed to get worse.
 In Malachi 3:8–11, God says that if you tithe instead of keeping it for yourself, He will pour out blessing and rebuke your devourers.
 In other words, He’ll keep you safe from those who might harm you.
 So keep tithing.